 There are no right or wrong answers, necessarily, but after understanding the benefits and risks of fixed-rate mortgages and adjustable-rate mortgages, as a home buyer or refinancing household, you’ll be in a better position to choose the loans that’s right for you.Verify your mortgage eligibility

 All About Fixed Rate Mortgages

 A fixed-rate mortgage is exactly what it sounds like.
 It’s a mortgage for which the interest rate is fixed for the life of the loan.

-Fixed rate mortgages are available in multiple terms, where "term" is used to describe the length for which the mortgage contract is in place.
-With a fixed-rate mortgage, when the term is complete, the loan is paid-in-full.
+Fixed rate mortgages are available in multiple terms, where “term” is used to describe the length for which the mortgage contract is in place.
+With fixed-rate mortgages, when the term is complete, the loan is paid-in-full.

-As you may suspect, the monthly payment required for fixed-rate loans increase as the loan term reduces.
-This is because, with a shorter loan term, the homeowner is repaying the mortgage lender over a lesser period of time.
+The monthly payment on a fixed-rate loan is inversely proportional to its term.
+The more years in a loan, the lower its monthly payment.
+This is because, with a shorter loan term, the homeowner repays its lender over a lesser period of time.

 Some banks also offer intermediate loan terms including the 25-year fixed rate mortgage and odd-year terms such as a 17-year fixed rate mortgage.

 The main benefits of a fixed rate mortgage are linked to its predictability.
 With a fixed-rate mortgage, your mortgage payment is set on Day 1 of your home loan, and never changes until the loan is paid-in-full.
-Some homeowners like this.
+Some homeowners prefer this sort of certainty.